Lone Oak, Texas

 Lone Oak is a city in Hunt County, Texas, United States.
-The population was 643 at the 2020 census, 598 at the 2010 census, up from 521 at the 2000 census.
+Its population was 643 at the 2020 census, 598 at the 2010 census, and 521 at the 2000 census.

 Geography

 Lone Oak is located in southeastern Hunt County.
 U.S. Route 69 runs through the center of the city, leading northwest 15 mi to Greenville, the county seat, and southeast 13 mi to Emory.

 According to the United States Census Bureau, Lone Oak has a total area of 2.85 km2, all land.
 The city is in the watershed of the Sabine River.

 History

 Settlers first came to the area in the 1850s.
-The city was named after a lonely oak tree in the prairie.
+The city was named after a lone oak tree in the prairie.
 A post office was established in 1869.
 Tracks of the Missouri, Kansas, and Texas Railroad were built through the area in 1890, and Lone Oak was incorporated that same year.